MalteHB/-l-ctra/README.md

 # Ælæctra - A Step Towards More Efficient Danish Natural Language Processing
 **Ælæctra** is a Danish Transformer-based language model created to enhance the variety of Danish NLP resources with a more efficient model compared to previous state-of-the-art (SOTA) models.
 Initially a cased and an uncased model are released.
 It was created as part of a Cognitive Science bachelor's thesis.
-The temporary draft can be read [here](https://docs.google.com/document/d/1p-btta9RqE2mirWSus-ZNLcMZlEZN8j1NOjZ7VUxUlM/edit?usp=sharing).

 Ælæctra was pretrained with the ELECTRA-Small (Clark et al., 2020) pretraining approach by using the Danish Gigaword Corpus (Strømberg-Derczynski et al., 2020) and evaluated on Named Entity Recognition (NER) tasks.
 Since NER only presents a limited picture of Ælæctra's capabilities I am very interested in further evaluations.
 Therefore, if you employ it for any task, feel free to hit me up your findings!